 Technical Assistance Cost Share Grants

-Successful applicants can download grant reporting instructions in a Word Document format.
+Successful applicants can download grant reporting instructions in here.

-Crane Creek Ranch is a privately owned ranch along the Snake River east of Wilson, WY.
-Under the management of the Morgan family, this important piece of the Snake River Corridor has continually been maintained, improved and supported.
-With the help of TAC Grant funding, the Morgan family is moving forward on implementing water quality improvements outlined in the Crane Creek Conceptual Design Plan.
-The Morgans are continuing to steward the property, monitoring and observing hydrologic and ecosystem health, as well as contributing in-kind value to the project such as materials and labor.
-Together, TCD and the Morgan family are working to continue promoting and protecting the overall health of the Snake River and its larger ecosystem.
+Crane Creek Ranch is a private ranch on the east bank of the Snake River.
+This important piece of the Snake River ecosystem has been maintained, improved, and supported under the ownership and management of the Morgan family.
+With the help of a Technical Assistance Cost Share Grant, the Morgan family is implementing water quality improvements outlined in the Crane Creek Conceptual Design Plan.
+The Morgans are continuing to monitor and observe hydrologic and ecosystem health and contribute in-kind value to the project through materials and labor.
+Together, Teton Conservation District and the Morgan family are working to steward the overall health of the Snake River and its larger ecosystem.